Anyone looking for stylish and affordable clothes can be forgiven for wanting to find some other brands like Uniqlo.

 Don’t get me wrong:

-The Japanese retailer has become one of my favorite go-tos for casual staples like sweaters, polos, tees and chinos that you can wear pretty much anywhere.
+The much-loved Japanese clothing brand has become one of my favorites for casual staples like sweaters, polos, tees and chinos at a pretty affordable price point.

 But while its styles are always classic, they’re also a little… safe.

-It’s a great place to turn if you want a stylish v-neck sweater you can wear for years to come, but not the best if you’re looking for trendy pieces that are more of-the-moment.
+It’s a great place to turn if you want a stylish merino wool v-neck with a bit of stretch, but not the best if you prefer high-quality materials like cashmere sweaters, or super trendy pieces that are more of-the-moment.

 Fortunately, Uniqlo is hardly the only game in town.